deepmodeling/DMFF/docs/user_guide/tutorial.md

         <Type element="H" name="ho" class="ho" mass="1.008" />
     </AtomTypes>
     ```
-    each `<Type>` tag in this section represents a type of atom.
-It specifies the name of the type, the name of the class it belongs to, the symbol for its element, and its mass in amu.
+    Each `<Type>` tag in this section represents a type of atom.
+It specifies the name of the type, the class it belongs to, the symbol for its element, and its mass.
 The names are arbitrary strings: they need not be numbers, as in this example.
 The only requirement is that all types have unique names.
-The classes are also arbitrary strings, and in general will not be unique.
-Two types belong to the same class if they list the same value for the class attribute.
+The classes are also arbitrary strings and in general will not be unique.
+If they list the same value for the class attribute, two types belong to the same class.

     The residue template definitions look like this: